lorint/brick/v1.0/README.md

 BigDecimal:Class (NoMethodError)".)

 The Brick notices when some other gems are present and makes use of them -- most notably **[composite_primary_keys](https://github.com/composite-primary-keys/composite_primary_keys)** which allows very tricky databases to function.
-As it stands, when database table and column names are not named according to Rails' conventions, The Brick does quite a bit to accommodate.
+(Try out the [Adventureworks](https://github.com/lorint/AdventureWorks-for-Postgres) sample database to see this in action.)
+Already when tables and columns are not named in accordance with Rails' conventions, The Brick does quite a bit to accommodate.
 But to get multiple-column primary and foreign keys to work, then **composite_primary_keys** is required.
 Just bundle it in and The Brick will leverage this gem.

 Another notable set of compatibility is provided with the multitenancy gem **[Apartment](https://github.com/influitive/apartment)**.
 This is the most popular gem for setting up multiple tenants where each one uses a different database